3 Things to Think About Before You Choose a College

 Visiting a college or university campus can help you visualize your future.
-The type of college you choose will depend on three primary factors: Comfort level, what you can afford, and the best fit for your program of study.
+The type of college you choose will depend on three primary factors:

-Here are some things to consider when thinking about continuing your education
+Here are some things to consider when thinking about continuing your education after high school.

 Type of School

 - Vocational-technical schools offer career-oriented programs that can last from a few months to a few years, awarding a certification or license in a specific field

 - Community colleges offer two-year programs leading to an associate’s degree and transfer programs that are similar to freshman and sophomore classes at four-year colleges and universities

 - Colleges offer academic programs leading to four-year bachelor’s degrees

 - Universities offer four-year and graduate programs in liberal arts, business, engineering, education, medicine, and other fields

 Two-Year or Four-Year